 The programs for certification in secondary education are designed for individuals who have successfully completed an undergraduate degree in an area other than education.
 The programs are planned and supervised by the Department of Professional and Secondary Education and by the department responsible for the academic major.

-Candidates are urged to meet regularly with your advisers, one from Professional and Secondary Education, and another from your discipline department to ensure receiving certification in the most efficient manner.
+Candidates are urged to meet regularly with their advisers, one from Professional and Secondary Education, and another from the discipline department to ensure receiving certification in the most efficient manner.

 Plan of Study

-A total of 20 credits of professional course work are required plus a semester of Student Teaching which /oldsite/includes Practicum support sessions and Internship (13 credits).
+A total of 20 credits of professional course work are required plus a semester of Student Teaching which includes Practicum support sessions and Internship (13 credits).